fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     public class BankAccount
     {
-        private static int nextAccountNumber;
+        private static int s_nextAccountNumber;
-        public readonly int accountNumber;
+        public readonly int AccountNumber;
-        public double balance = 0;
+        public double Balance = 0;
-        public static double interestRate;
+        public static double InterestRate;
-        public string accountType = "Checking";
+        public string AccountType = "Checking";
-        public readonly string customerId;
+        public readonly string CustomerId;

         static BankAccount()
         {
             Random random = new Random();
-            nextAccountNumber = random.Next(10000000, 20000000);
+            s_nextAccountNumber = random.Next(10000000, 20000000);
-            interestRate = 0;
+            InterestRate = 0;
         }

         public BankAccount(string customerIdNumber)
         {
-            this.accountNumber = nextAccountNumber++;
+            this.AccountNumber = s_nextAccountNumber++;
-            this.customerId = customerIdNumber;
+            this.CustomerId = customerIdNumber;
         }

         public BankAccount(string customerIdNumber, double balance, string accountType) {
-            this.accountNumber = nextAccountNumber++;
+            this.AccountNumber = s_nextAccountNumber++;
-            this.customerId = customerIdNumber;
+            this.CustomerId = customerIdNumber;
-            this.balance = balance;
+            this.Balance = balance;
-            this.accountType = accountType;
+            this.AccountType = accountType;
         }
     }

     ```

-    The `BankAccount` class includes fields for `accountNumber`, `balance`, `interestRate`, `accountType`, and `customerId`.
-The `accountNumber` field is read-only and is initialized in the instance constructors.
-The `balance` field is read-write and can be changed at any time.
-The `accountType` field is read-write and can be changed at any time.
-The `customerId` field is read-only and is initialized in the instance constructors.
-The `BankAccount` class also has a static field `nextAccountNumber` which is used to generate unique account numbers for each new account.
+    The `BankAccount` class includes fields for `AccountNumber`, `Balance`, `InterestRate`, `AccountType`, and `CustomerId`.
+The `AccountNumber` field is read-only and is initialized in the instance constructors.
+The `Balance` field is read-write and can be changed at any time.
+The `AccountType` field is read-write and can be changed at any time.
+The `CustomerId` field is read-only and is initialized in the instance constructors.
+The `BankAccount` class also has a static field `s_nextAccountNumber` which is used to generate unique account numbers for each new account.
 This field is initialized in a static constructor, which is called only once when the class is first loaded.
-The static constructor uses the `Random` class to generate a random starting value for `nextAccountNumber`.
-Additionally, the static constructor initializes the static field `interestRate` to 0.
+The static constructor uses the `Random` class to generate a random starting value for `s_nextAccountNumber`.
+Additionally, the static constructor initializes the static field `InterestRate` to 0.

     The class also includes two instance constructors.
-The first instance constructor takes a single parameter, `customerIdNumber`, and initializes the `accountNumber` and `customerId` fields.
-The second instance constructor takes three parameters: `customerIdNumber`, `balance`, and `accountType`.
-This constructor initializes the accountNumber, customerId, balance, and accountType fields based on the provided values.
-Both constructors increment the nextAccountNumber to ensure that each new account has a unique account number.
-The static constructor initializes the `nextAccountNumber` and `interestRate` fields.
+The first instance constructor takes a single parameter, `customerIdNumber`, and initializes the `AccountNumber` and `CustomerId` fields.
+The second instance constructor takes three parameters: `customerIdNumber`, `Balance`, and `AccountType`.
+This constructor initializes the AccountNumber, CustomerId, balance, and AccountType fields based on the provided values.
+Both constructors increment the s_nextAccountNumber to ensure that each new account has a unique account number.
+The static constructor initializes the `s_nextAccountNumber` and `InterestRate` fields.

 1. Open the Program.cs file.